ovh/docs/pages/platform/ai/notebook_guide_data_ui/guide.en-asia.md

 ![image](images/ui-notebook-attached-data.png){.thumbnail}

-Wait a few seconds for the notebook to start, then you should see its URL in the output that you can access from your browser.
-You can read the [Getting started](https://docs.ovh.com/asia/en/publiccloud/ai/cli/getting-started-cli/) page to know how to find this URL.
+You can read the [Getting started](https://docs.ovh.com/asia/en/publiccloud/ai/notebooks/definition/) page to know how to find this URL.

 As soon as you access your notebook, you will see your different folders containing your data